Manjeetkapil/Taskbar/README.md

-#npm start then npm run server
+npm start then npm run server
+need to add routing